ashokkadashetti/AppUser/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally Created User credentials and also added nested attributes inside particular user

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+* Created user with Name and Email

+* Created saparate create page for Post

+* Created saparete edit page for User and Post

 * Database creation

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
 # AppUser